anonaddy/addy.io/source/_posts/why-you-should-use-a-different-email-address-for-every-site.md

 The shared domain is beneficial because many other users will have aliases at anonaddy.me which helps to protect your identity.

-If you use UUID aliases it is always a good idea to add a short description (a feature that is included in AnonAddy) and save it in your password manager so that you do not forget what you used it for.
+If you use UUID aliases it is always a good idea to add a short description (a feature that is included in addy.io) and save it in your password manager so that you do not forget what you used it for.

 ## 4. Quickly and easily update where emails are forwarded